S-eb/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-The repo for the Data Scientist’s Toolbox coursera class
+The repo for my Data Scientist’s Toolbox coursera class